College of Arts & Sciences

 My primary research is concerned with the astrophysics of active galactic nuclei and gaseous nebulae as revealed through imaging and spectrophotometry at optical, UV, and infrared wavelengths with ground-based and space-based telescopes.
 I've been concerned with three lines of research.
 The first seeks to refine measurments of the masses of supermassive black holes in nearby active galaxies with the goal of calibrating the key scaling relations that will allow us to extend local methods out to cosmological distances.
 The second uses the Hubble and Chandra space telescopes to study how local active nuclei are fed by gas from their host galaxies, and how that activity in turn feeds back upon their hosts.
 The third is to use precision spectrophotometry to measure direct and empirical elemental gas-phase abundances in star formation regions to trace the chemical evolution history of galaxies.

 Research requires the best data, and to provide that data I am actively involved in the design and construction of advanced astronomical instruments, including development of software for image processing, spectral analysis, and instrument control & data acquisition.
 Instruments I have helped develop are in regular use at the MDM Observatory in Arizona and on the SMARTS telescopes in Chile.
-My biggest project to date has been the two Multi-Object Double Spectrographs (MODS) we have built at OSU for the Large Binocular Telescope on Mt.
+My biggest project to date has been the two Multi-Object Double Spectrographs (MODS) we built at OSU for the Large Binocular Telescope on Mt.
 Graham in Arizona.
+I am currently leading the development of two robotic fiber positioner systems for SDSS-V.